 Based on the 2019 CIP, the water distribution system has significant water loss which means the water treatment plant is producing a higher than average amount of water as compared to the water that is actually used by the customers.
-The water system currently is estimated to experience between 30% to 60% loss.
+The aging water system currently is estimated to experience between 30% to 60% loss.
 An average municipal water system experiences losses in the range of 10% to 15%.
-Steps as outlined in the 2019 CIP have been implemented including the installation of a town-wide leak detection system and the replacement of all water meters.
-With these improvements in place, and minimal leaks to the main distribution system experienced, water loss numbers have remained high.
-This has led staff to research the water metering and billing system where vast inaccuracies have been detected.
-With the new WaterSmart meter replacement program nearing completion and going online, the Town hopes to better understand the causes for the apparent water loss and the possibility that the data is based on accounting issues rather than infrastructure shortcomings.
+Steps as outlined in the 2019 CIP are encouraged to further evaluate the water system including leak detection of the water mains and to implement repairs or water main replacement to reduce water loss in the system.
+Older water meters within the water system shall also be replaced with new meters and more current technology to ensure that accurate water usage measurements are being taken.
+Improvements to the water system to reduce this water loss could help free up existing water capacity for future development.

 Planned Improvements

 September 15, 2021, Resolution 30 - Series 2021 was approved and identified several improvements from the CIP 2019 that are required to improve the existing water system and to serve future development.
-Option B of the Capital Improvement Plan is included in the resolution outlining several improvements to the Town's water system that are identified to be completed in near term, mid-term, and long-term timeframes.
+Option B of the capital improvement plan is included in the resolution outlining several improvements to the Town's water system that are identified to be completed in near term, mid-term, and long-term timeframes.
 Some of the main elements of the water system improvements include:

-- · New membrane water treatment plant
+- New membrane water treatment plant

-- · Additional water source from the Eagle River
+- Additional water source from the Eagle River

-- New water storage tank
+- New water storage tanks

-- · Replacement of water mains4
+- Replacement of water mains

-The strategy of how best to secure Minturn's water treatment solution is constantly evolving and the components of the CIP 2019 will likely be amended.
 The timeframe for completion of these water infrastructure improvements will depend on Town funding, and longer-range improvements may not be complete for 10 years.
-A new water tank is under construction at the time of writing and is scheduled for completion by the spring of 2023, while the design for a new water treatment plant has also begun.
+A new water tank is under construction at the time of writing and is scheduled for completion by the end of 2022, while the design for a new water treatment plant has also begun.